oneilstokeseqrm/graphrag-toolkit-1.0/docs/lexical-graph/overview.md

   4. The results of the similarity search are used to anchor one or more graph queries that retrieve relevant content from the graph.
   5. The engine supplies this retrieved content togther with the user question to an LLM, which generates a response.
   6. The query engine returns this response to the application.

+### Multi tenancy

+The lexical-graph library's [multi-tenancy](./multi-tenancy.md) feature allows an application to host multiple separate lexical graphs in the same underlying graph and vector stores.
+Tenant graphs may correspond to different domains, collections of documents, or individual users.

+### Security

+Implementers using the lexical-graph library are responsible for securing access to the data sources they wish to index, and for provisioning and securing the underlying AWS resources, such as Neptune and OpenSearch, used by the library.
+The documentation includes [guidance](./security.md) on using AWS Identity and Access Management (IAM) policies to control access to Amazon Neptune, Amazon OpenSearch Serverless, and Amazon Bedrock.

+Irrespective of the policies applied to the identity under which the a lexical-graph application runs, the library always Sigv4 signs requests to AWS resources.
+Connections always use TLS version 1.3.

 ### Getting started